AlexCarusoFan4/WinyamaDroneYard/README.md

 This will start the workflow.
 When the image processing is complete, a folder called `output` will be alongside your photos.

+If you need some inspiration, example datasets can be found here: https://opendronemap.org/odm/datasets/.

 ### Removal
 ```
 cdk destroy